Inflectra/rapise-documentation/docs/Libraries/Tester.md

 <a name="AssertImage"></a>
 #### AssertImage

-Checks if 'img1' equals to image stored at 'path' and saves corresponding Report entry.
+Checks if 'img1' equals to image stored at 'path' and writes corresponding message to the Report.
 Assertion is an atomic piece of verification.
 Assertion may contain some additional data (links, images, comments) set via 'data' parameter.